Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 This paper will enable students to:

-- Gain a high level understanding of computer graphics and the related fields of computer vision and image processing
+- Gain a high level understanding of the related fields of image processing, computer vision, and computer graphics

-- Apply transformations to 2D and 3D objects, including producing 2D displays of 3D geometry
+- Apply transformations to 2D and 3D objects